thedavecarroll/hugotest.thedavecarroll.com/content/blog/publish-post-jekyll-on-a-schedule.md

 A specific time, for my static blog, meant that I needed to push my blog post at or near that time manually.
 I had no mechanism to schedule a post.

-Back then, I did a little searching and found a [GitHub Action][about-github-actions] that seemed like it would do the trick, but I didn't spend the time to work on it.
+Back then, I did a little searching and found a [GitHub Action](https://help.github.com/en/actions/getting-started-with-github-actions/about-github-actions) that seemed like it would do the trick, but I didn't spend the time to work on it.

-In this post, I will show you how easy it is to configure a workflow using [Jekyll Publish Drafts][jekyll-publish-drafts] to schedule the publishing of a post for a GitHub Pages hosted Jekyll-based site.
+In this post, I will show you how easy it is to configure a workflow using [Jekyll Publish Drafts](https://github.com/marketplace/actions/jekyll-publish-drafts) to schedule the publishing of a post for a GitHub Pages hosted Jekyll-based site.

 ## Blog Technical Stack